-Bill (Douglas Fairbanks Jr., Sinbad The Sailor) and Toodles (Frank McHugh, The Front Page) are penniless ex-Marine buddies looking for employment in the Big Apple.
+Bill (Douglas Fairbanks Jr., Ghost Story) and Toodles (Frank McHugh, The Front Page) are penniless ex-Marine buddies looking for employment in the Big Apple.
 Bill and Toodles meet the equally destitute Alabama (Bette Davis) and they all decide to share an apartment.
 Eventually, Bill finds a job as a chauffeur for a rich woman (Claire Dodd, Footlight Parade), who is the mistress of gangster Kurt Weber (Leo Carrillo, Viva Villa!).
 This leads to all sorts of complications.

 Reaction & Thoughts: